 DEREK POULTNEY, Executive Director, joined the Conservancy in February 2010 after 5 years at the Ojai Valley Land Conservancy (OVLC) and five prior years of environmental consulting and field biology work.
 Along with volunteering for various non-profit environmental groups, Derek earned a Master of Science in Environmental Studies from CSU-Fullerton and a B.A. in Music Composition (with significant environmental coursework) from UCSB.
 At OVLC, he managed a variety of wetland restoration projects in the upper Ventura River watershed and now leads the Ventura Hillsides Conservancy's efforts to preserve and improve wildlife habitat and outdoor recreational opportunities throughout Ventura.
 Along with spending time with his wife and kids, Derek enjoys music, wildlife and hiking.
 Get in touch with him at: email@example.com

-DASHIELL DUNKELL, Conservation Director, rejoined the VHC staff in August, 2016 after spending 12 months in Colombia, South America working on environmental issues and learning Spanish.
-Dashiell, who previously served as VHC's Development and Conservation Projects manager, now splits his time between managing VHC properties and working in the office.
+DASHIELL DUNKELL, Conservation Director, rejoined the VHC staff in July, 2016 after spending 12 months in Colombia, South America working on environmental issues and learning Spanish.
+Dashiell, who previously served as VHC's Development and Conservation Projects Manager, now splits his time between managing VHC properties and working in the office.
 Dashiell grew up in Santa Cruz, and has held a lifelong interest in science and the natural world.
 While attending UCSB, he earned a B.S. degree in Aquatic Biology with honors, and volunteered with the campus Wetlands Restoration Project.
 Dashiell later received an M.S. in Natural Resources and Environmental Management, with a certificate in Ecology, Evolution, and Conservation Biology from the University of Hawaii at Manoa.
 In Hawaii he worked on wetland science and restoration projects, and his research on impacts of feral pigs on water quality resulted in two published peer-reviewed papers in scientific journals.
 When not studying nature, he loves to surf and work in the garden.
 Email Dashiell at: firstname.lastname@example.org

 ADRIENNE STEPHENS, Development and Marketing Director, joined the Conservancy in August, 2015.
 A long-time Ventura resident who has worked in the public relations,community outreach and marketing fields for most of her professional career, Adrienne holds a B.S. in Business Economics from U.C.S.B. and is passionate about keeping the public, press and Conservancy's growing member base informed, excited and engaged in the Conservancy's mission, projects and successes.
 When not at work, Adrienne enjoys hiking, biking, cooking and spending time with her husband, three kids and Australian Shepherd, Sydney.
 Email Adrienne at: email@example.com